-As a committed educator, Onishi has held teaching positions at Columbia University and Toho Gakuen School of Music in Tokyo, Japan.
-After serving as the Postdoctoral Fellow for four years, since 2022 Onishi is Visiting Assistant Professor in Music Composition at the University of Missouri.
-He has made the guest lectures and appearances at the University of Hawai’i at Manoā, University of the Pacific, Columbia University and other academic institutions.
+As an educator, Onishi has held teaching positions at Columbia University and Toho Gakuen School of Music in Tokyo, Japan.
+After serving as the Postdoctoral Fellow for four years, since 2022 Onishi is Visiting Assistant Professor in Music Composition at the University of Missouri School of Music.
+He has made guest lectures and appearances at the University of Hawai’i at Manoā, University of the Pacific, Columbia University and other academic institutions.

 Onishi received his doctorate in music composition from Columbia University in 2015.
 He received the Artist Diploma (2008) and the Master of Music degrees (2007) in music composition from Yale School of Music.
 Before Yale, he studied music composition, clarinet and conducting at University of the Pacific, Conservatory of Music (Stockton, California), where he graduated in 2004 with the highest honor.